In this guide

 - CLOB (Central Limit Order Book)

-- The order matching system used by Polymarket and PolyGram.
-Matches resting buy and sell orders by price and time priority.
+- The matching engine powering Polymarket and PolyGram.
+Pairs incoming buy orders with resting sell orders according to price levels and temporal sequence.

 - Conditional Token

-- The on-chain representation of a YES or NO share in a prediction market.
-Stored in smart contracts on Polygon.
+- The blockchain-native instrument representing a YES or NO position in a prediction market.
+These assets reside within smart contracts deployed on Polygon.

 - Fill Price